-These questions presented by The Westerly Sun in the article “Making a will is an important legal step,” may seem very basic, but many people don’t really understand how wills work and why they are such an important part of estate planning.
+Questions explored in the The Westerly Sun article “Making a will is an important legal step,” may seem very basic, but many people don’t really understand how wills work and why they are such an important part of estate planning.
 Let’s go through these fundamentals about wills.

 Properly prepared by an experienced estate planning attorney, a will is a binding legal document that carries great significance.
 No one likes to think about dying, or becoming incapacitated, but by planning ahead, you can determine what you want to happen, and protect those you love.